 - Working to support individual teachers in under-performing departments or individual teachers experiencing difficulties

 - Leading CPD across the local authority’s special schools consortium

 - Providing advice/consultancy both within the LA and further afield

-On this site you’ll find ideas, information, advice and photographs relating mostly to science education (and a slight technology focus) taken from my day to day classroom practice.
-I also share all of the resources I can – feel free to use these in your own lessons but do read the copyright information first.
+On this site, you’ll find ideas, information, advice and photographs relating mostly to science education.
+I also share as many resources as I can – feel free to use these in your own lessons but do read the copyright information first.